Scott Frost: Nebraska

 On December 2, 2017, Frost accepted the head football coach position at his alma mater, the University of Nebraska–Lincoln.
 Despite immediate fanfare following Frost's arrival in Lincoln, including a commemorative state holiday in which Governor Pete Ricketts declared September 1 as "Scott Frost Day," Frost's 2018 Nebraska Cornhuskers began the season with six straight losses, the worst start to a football season in school history.
-Scott Frost finished his first season 4–8, the worst single season record of any Nebraska head football coach in more than fifty years.
+Nebraska had three losses in that stretch by five points or less.
+Scott Frost finished his first season 4–8, the worst single-season record of any Nebraska head football coach in more than fifty years.

+The 2019 season started off better for Frost with a 4–2 start.
+However, the Cornhuskers dropped their next four games to fall to 4–6.
+Nebraska defeated Maryland 54–7 on November 23 to set up a game in the regular season finale against Iowa with bowl game implications.
+Nebraska fell to the Hawkeyes 27–24 to fall to 5–7 and give Frost his second losing season at Nebraska.

+Nebraska's 2020 season was cut to a conference-only, eight game schedule due to the COVID-19 pandemic.
+Nebraska went 3–5 with victories over Penn State, Purdue, and Rutgers in the 2020 season.

+On November 8, 2021, during Frost's fourth season, Nebraska Athletics Director Trev Alberts, himself a former player, announced a restructuring to Frost's contract, ending speculation on the coach's job status.
+Alberts indicated that Frost would return for the 2022 season, but with a salary reduced by $1 million and a lower buyout.
+On the same day of the announcement, Scott Frost dismissed four offensive coaching assistants: offensive line coach Greg Austin, running backs coach Ryan Held, offensive coordinator Matt Lubick, and quarterbacks coach Mario Verduzco.
+Frost finished the 2021 season with a 3–9 record.

 In his first four seasons as Nebraska's head coach, Frost's teams never played in a bowl game and failed to compete in the West Division of the Big Ten, never rising higher than fifth.
 Frost posted a record of 5–20 in games decided by 8 points or less, a 10–25 record in Big Ten Conference games, and an 0–14 record against ranked opponents.
 His 2021 Cornhuskers set a college football record with nine single-digit losses in a season.

-On November 8, 2021, during Frost's fourth season, Nebraska Athletics Director Trev Alberts, himself a former player, announced a restructuring to Frost's contract, ending speculation on the coach's job status.
-Alberts indicated that Frost would return for the 2022 season, but with a salary reduced by $1 million and a lower buyout.
-On the same day of the announcement, Scott Frost dismissed four offensive coaching assistants: offensive line coach Greg Austin, running backs coach Ryan Held, offensive coordinator Matt Lubick, and quarterbacks coach Mario Verduzco.

 Nebraska fired Frost on September 11, 2022, the day after Georgia Southern upset the Cornhuskers at home 45–42.
 Frost was owed a $16.4 million buyout.
 Due to a clause that came from restructuring his contract, Nebraska would have only owed Frost about $8.7 million if he was fired after October 1, 2022.
 It was the first time in 215 home games that Nebraska lost while scoring over 35 points.
 Mickey Joseph succeeded Frost as interim head coach.
+Frost became the first Nebraska head coach since Bill Jennings (1957–1961) not to have a winning season during his tenure.